Criminal Injuries Compensation Claim CICA Solicitors – No win no fee

 Q: How much compensation will I receive from the CICA?

-A: This will depend on the severity of your injuries, however your claim will be rejected by the CICA if your injuries are minor.
-Awards of up to £500,000.00 can be made for the most severe injuries.
+A: This will depend on the severity of your injuries, however your claim will be rejected by the CICA if your injuries are minor, ie considered to be less than £1,000.00.
+Awards are based on a tariff system and can be as high as £500,000.00 for the most severe injuries.
 In cases where you have to take extended time off work you can claim for loss of earnings.

 Q: Can I claim for post-traumatic stress disorder (PTSD)?